-Khafush, Yemenite or Yemeni Bread
+Khafush, Yemeni Bread

 - 4 cups (500 g) sifted all-purpose flour